FactionCube/ocaml-and-lisp-practice/README.md

 # ocaml-practice
-I'm learning to code in OCaml
+I'm learning to code in OCaml and Lisp.
+You won't find masterful code here - aside from snippets taken from skilled programmers - just my plodding forth to learn each of these languages.

+By the way, `Land of Lisp` is a great book.
+I rarely read a computing textbook from cover-to-cover, but this book is quite fun to work through.